Manufacturing of a CLT Wall (Cross Laminated Timber) with LIGNOLOC® Wooden Nails from BECK

 Mass Timber Construction with LIGNOLOC® Wooden Nails

-Circular construction without glue and metal
+Circular construction without full-surface adhesives and metal

 A solid wood wall with a driven-in LIGNOLOC® Wooden Nail from BECK: The nail bonds with the supporting wood through lignin adhesion.